 Let Ohmyhome’s smart data-matching technology MATCH you with the right home, according to your specific needs.
 Submit your preferences to us and our algorithm will filter all our available listings based on those, and we’ll WhatsApp them to you once we find a match.
 We’ll also send you relevant content that you can use for your research and inform your home buying decision, so you no longer have to spend hours searching online for the information that you need.

-You can also call us at 6886 9009 to secure an appointment with any of our Super Agents or message us in the chatbox at the bottom, right-hand corner of the screen.
-You can also WhatsApp us at 9727 5270!
+You can also secure an appointment with any of our Super Agents by dropping us a message on WhatsApp or via our Live Chat at the bottom, right-hand corner of the screen.

 Frequently Asked Questions about what will happen to a HDB flat when the 99-year Lease is Up?